Emotional spectrum disorder: Commonalities

 In psychoanalytic theory, splitting and transference are frequent and common defense mechanisms among ESD patients.
 In such cases, the individual is unable regulate emotions over perception of objective reality.
 When those emotions align with objective reality, it goes unnoticed by others.
 When such emotions conflict with objective reality, the individual is unable to reconcile the two, and their hyperactive emotions rewrite the events of reality in the individual's mind as if that was the objective reality.
 The individual thinks "I would not feel this way if events did not occur like this, and given that I feel this way, events must have occurred like this."
 Once the patient has rationalized their revised perception of reality, additional stimuli challenging that perception typically causes further depression and/or anxiety until such stimuli can be rationalized to fit the patient's revised perception of reality.
 In advanced cases of such disorders, and especially with bipolar and borderline personality disorders, some patients react to such challenging stimuli with violence to others or even self-harm.

 Gender and biology

 Over 25% of women in the United States are actively prescribed antidepressants, anti-anxiety medications, anti-psychotics, or other mood-altering drugs.
-Women have been measured as having emotional spectrum disorders at 2.5x greater rates than men.
+Women are diagnosed with depression at greater rates than men.

-One prevailing theory suggests abnormalities in hormone levels during prenatal development causes predisposition to spectrum disorders.
-Autism spectrum disorder can be compared as hypoactivity of emotions, feelings, and other aspects used in emotive, social communications, while emotional spectrum disorder is the hyperactivity thereof.
-Abnormally high fetal testosterone is likely to be a cause of autism spectrum disorder, while increased fetal estrogen may cause emotional spectrum disorder.
-Because males typically have over 10 times the testosterone as females, and autism spectrum is strongly linked to excessive prenatal testosterone, males have significantly higher incidence of autism spectrum disorder than females.
-Conversely, because females have significantly higher estrogen than males, and emotional spectrum disorder is strongly linked to excessive prenatal estrogen, females have significantly higher incidence of emotional spectrum disorder than males.
+One theory suggests abnormalities in hormone levels during prenatal development causes predisposition to spectrum disorders.
+Another theory suggests that women are more prone to depression due to life circumstances and cultural stressors that women experience at higher rates than men, such as unequal power and status, work overload, and sexual and physical abuse.
+Depression symptoms in men may also present differently than they do in women, contributing to men being diagnosed at lower rates than women.